mwarning/trigger/docs/documentation.md

 ## Door Status

-The door status is determined based on the text returned of the HTTPS query or SSH command.
-Recognized are the keywords `LOCKED` (door closed) and `UNLOCKED` (door open) that can occure anywhere in the response, even in HTML tags.
-If neither keyword is found, the door status is set to unknown.
-The complete return message is always displayed in the App for a short time (with HTML elements stripped).
-Since release *3.1.0*, a regular expression can be set.
+Trigger reads the door status from the text returned of the HTTPS query, SSH command or MQTT server.
+You can set a regular expression for the `Reply Pattern (locked)` and `Reply Pattern (unlocked)` settings.
+The default values are `LOCKED` and `UNLOCKED`.
+The complete return message is always displayed in the App for a short time (with possible HTML elements stripped and truncated if needed).

+An example of a regular expression pattern is `"state"\s*:\s*"open"`.
+This would match a part of a typical reponse that is in JSON format.

 ## Auto-Select/Limit Door By SSID